DebdipWritesCode/GlobeTrotter-CodeFusion/README.md

 ## Usage Guide

-* Sign up for a new account
+1. Register or log in using email/password or Google Auth
-* Create a trip and add stops and activities
+2. Create a trip by adding name, dates, and description
-* Review itinerary in calendar/timeline view
+3. AI generates an itinerary which you can accept or modify
+4. Save your itinerary and view it in timeline or calendar format
-* Check budget estimates and adjust plans
+5. Check budget breakdown and adjust activities as needed
-* Share itinerary if desired
+6. Share trip publicly or keep private

 ---

 ## Screenshots

-*(Add relevant screenshots here)*
+*(To be added)*

 1. Login Page
-2. Dashboard View
+2. Dashboard
-3. Itinerary Builder
+3. AI Itinerary Builder
-4. Budget Breakdown
+4. Budget Overview
-5. Public Itinerary View
+5. Admin Panel

 ---

 ## Demo Video

-*(Add link to demo video here, e.g., YouTube or Loom)*
+*(Add link here)*

 ---

 ## Database Schema

-**Key Tables:**
+**Collections:**

-* **Users** – Stores authentication and profile data
+* **Users** – Authentication & profile data
-* **Trips** – Trip metadata (name, description, dates)
+* **Trips** – Trip details (name, dates, description)
-* **Stops** – Each city or location in a trip
+* **Stops** – Cities included in the trip
 * **Activities** – Activities linked to stops
-* **Budgets** – Estimated costs per trip
+* **Budgets** – Estimated expenses

 ---

 ## Future Enhancements

-* AI-based itinerary suggestions based on preferences
-* Real-time currency conversion for budget
+* Real-time currency conversion
+* Collaborative trip planning with multiple users
-* Integration with Google Maps & booking APIs
+* Integration with Google Maps & Booking APIs
-* Offline access to saved trips
+* Offline trip access
-* Collaborative trip editing with multiple users
+* AI-powered recommendations for best travel seasons

 ---

 ## Contributing

-We welcome contributions to improve GlobeTrotter.
-Please follow these steps:
+We welcome contributions.

-1. Fork the repository
+1. Fork this repository
-2. Create a new branch for your feature
+2. Create a feature branch
-3. Commit your changes and push to your fork
+3. Commit your changes
+4. Push to your fork
-4. Create a pull request with a clear description
+5. Create a pull request

 ---

 ## License

 This project is licensed under the MIT License.